Bicycle Touring Flores, Indonesia: hints and advice to travel Flores by bike

 Supermarkets

-Out of Maumere and Labuan Bajo, supermarkets are non-existent in Flores.
-In small shops, it’s possible to buy biscuits, instant noodles, water, beer, rice, and a few other things.
+Outside of Maumere and Labuan Bajo, supermarkets are nonexistent in Flores.
+In small shops, you can buy biscuits, instant noodles, water, beer, rice, and a few other things.

 Flores Island Roads

 Roads in Flores are surprisingly good, mostly paved and pothole-free.
-Gradients are extreme but that’s because of the geography of the island, and they make bicycle touring Flores the gorgeous challenge that it is.
+Gradients are extreme, but that’s because of the geography of the island, and they make bicycle touring in Flores the gorgeous challenge that it is.

 Transportations

-Flores Island is mainly served by minibusses, which are privately owned and fairly common to come across almost everywhere along the main roads.
+Flores Island is mainly served by privately owned minibuses, which are fairly common and can be found almost everywhere along the main roads.

 Safety

-Although Elena was once chased by a harassing motorbiker when I was not in sight, I will say Flores Island looked averagely safe to us.
-Of course, exert the common precautions, such as not showing off your wealth and not getting drunk or high.
+Although Elena was once chased by a harassing motorbiker when I was out of sight, I would say Flores Island looked reasonably safe to us.
+Of course, exercise the common precautions, such as not showing off your wealth and not getting drunk or high.

-Maumere at night looked a bit creepy, and so are also certain areas of Bajawa or Ruteng, be careful when going out after dark.
-Labuan Bajo instead, is pretty safe, but don’t forget that drunk tourists are always appetizing prey.
+Maumere at night can look a bit creepy, and so can certain areas of Bajawa or Ruteng; be careful when going out after dark.
+Labuan Bajo, instead, is pretty safe, but don’t forget that drunk tourists are always appetizing prey.

 Language Communication and Internet Connectivity

-As previously said, WiFi is not so common on Flores Island so we advise getting a local SIM card.
-You can buy it, cheap and easy, in any town.
+As previously said, WiFi is not so common on Flores Island, so we advise getting a local SIM card.
+You can buy it, cheaply and easily, in any town.

 Check also our in-depth articles about: